 While it is true that the Holy Spirit can and oftentimes does guide us personally, it is equally true that we are not always listening.
 Sometimes our own thoughts or the deceptions of others can be mistaken for the Holy Spirit.
 That is why God wouldn't choose this as the way to present the faith.
 After all, if we are to make a choice for Christ, we must know and not imagine what that choice entails.

 It is hard to imagine that Jesus would establish a church that would be “tossed to and fro and carried about with every wind of doctrine” (Ephesians 4:14).
-And that is exactly what it would be if our Protestant brothers and sisters were right on this issue.
+And that is exactly what it would be if our Protestant brothers and sisters were right.
 There are over 28,000 Protestant denominations all with different interpretations of the Bible.
 All of them claim authority from the Bible but they can't all be right, as the Holy Spirit does not contradict Himself.
-Therefore we can conclude that a good part of what they teach is the product of their own reasoning.
+Therefore, we can conclude that a good part of what they teach is the product of their own reasoning.
 The book of Proverbs advises us well when it says, "Lean not on your own understanding" (3:5).
-As long as humans are flawed creatures their reasoning will be flawed.
+If humans are flawed creatures their reasoning will be flawed.
 Maybe not on every issue, but certainly on some.
 Who among us has not seen his or her errors in retrospect?
-Unfortunately it is not uncommon for the illusions of men to be presented as the Will of God.
+Unfortunately, it is not uncommon for the illusions of men to be presented as the Will of God.

 Oftentimes those who reject Church authority do so in the name of freedom.
 But their concept of freedom is seriously flawed.
 Freedom is accompanied by responsibilities.
-As Bishop Donald Wuerl points out, "Freedom is not just about making choices but about making right choices.
+As someone once said, "Freedom is not just about making choices but about making right choices.
 To place one's hand in an open fire is to exercise human freedom irresponsibly."
 In other words, freedom is not achieved by doing what you want; it is the result of doing what is right.
 An honest alcoholic knows this well.

 For Further Study